 Naturally, the ideal level of inflation is somewhere between these two extremes; high enough to encourage growth and consumption but low enough to keep the cost of living manageable.
 As the Fed has announced plans to raise the interest rate as many as three time in 2018, with a target inflation of 2%, the current generation of economic policy makers certainly have their work cut out for them as United States public debt continues to exceed $20 trillion.

 The chart above tracks inflation for the United States for a two-decade period beginning in 2000 and uses

-threshold settings to highlight periods outside of the user-defined range as well as to overlay percentile statistics.
+alert-expression and threshold settings to highlight periods outside of the user-defined range as well as to overlay percentile statistics.

 alert-expression specifies a range of observed inflation of 0.5 to 4.0 percent.
 Values outside of this range are filled with red and blue colors respectively.

 threshold sections calculate and display top and bottom deciles for the most recent 10-year period.

 Currently, the stated target inflation level of the Federal Reserve is around 2%.
 Fed Chairman Jerome Powell has claimed that online-only retailers like Amazon and others have contributed to keeping inflation levels down because of their ability to completely streamline their business models.
 Not exactly a criticism, but certainly not the kind of glowing praise Jeff Bezos et al are used to receiving from Obama-era policy makers.